ZTF666/Anime-Finder/README.md

 # Anime Finder ✨

 <div align="center">
-Lookup and anime from a simple screenshot
+Lookup an anime from a simple screenshot
 </div>

 # Made using :